syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 ### Keeping only one group in expanded state

-Expand any one specific group alone in a view can be achieved by using [GroupExpanding](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupExpanding_EV.html) event and the particular selected group can be get from [GroupExpandCollapseChangingEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GroupExpandCollapseChangingEventHandler.html) by which you can compare and collapse all other groups and expand the particular selected group like below code snippets.
+To keep any one specific group alone in expand state by using [GroupExpanding](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupExpanding_EV.html) event and the particular selected group can be get from [GroupExpandCollapseChangingEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GroupExpandCollapseChangingEventHandler.html) by which you can compare and collapse all other groups and expand the particular selected group like below code snippets.

 {% highlight c# %}
 private void ListView_GroupExpanding(object sender, GroupExpandCollapseChangingEventArgs e)